-Aspen is an abundant, blond, and splinter-free wood.
-Aspen wood is a popular wood that is mostly used for stuffing, packing, furniture making, paneling and is also used as a source for the pulping industry as well.
+Aspen is an abundant, blond, and splinter-free wood that is popular for stuffing, packing, furniture making, and paneling and is also used as a source for the pulping industry as well.

-But there’s a lot more to know about the hardness of Aspen wood and why does it consider as soft hardwood.
-So, let’s keep going!
+But there’s a lot more to know about the hardness of Aspen wood!

 However, before you start woodworking with Aspen wood, there are a few things in terms of hardness you will want to know about.

-In this article, we’ll review is Aspen a hardwood, how hard is it, characteristics and uses of Aspen wood.
+In this article, I’ll review whether is Aspen a hardwood, how hard is it, characteristics and uses of Aspen wood.

 Let’s dive in!